CTW04278/academy_cicd/09-ci-cd/exercise_final_extra.md

 This allows us to run the workflow directly on our host system taking into advantage our already installed tools.

 IMPORTANT NOTE: Since the actions are retrieved from the main branch by Act, even though the code is on your local machine, you will NEED TO PUSH the code to the main branch everytime you change an Action to be able to use the most recent code locally using Act.

+2. Create the necessary files that are necessary to deploy to Kubernetes

+Like we did it in the previous module you need to create the necessary configuration files that are necessary to deploy to Kubernetes:

+- configmap.yaml
+- deployment.yaml
+- service.yaml
+- secrets.yaml
+- ingress.yaml
+- role.yaml
+- rolebinding.yaml

 ## Run the github workflow in your local machine